-As part of your home network security plan you should take a few minutes to secure your wireless network.
+As part of your home network security plan, you should take a few minutes to secure your wireless network.
 Remember, it’s all about adding layers to your network security.
-The more layers you add to more difficult it will be for some one to gain access to your network.
+The more layers you add to more difficult it will be for someone to gain access to your network.

 Changing the default passwords

 As always with network equipment, start with changing the default password.
 The default logins are provided by the manufactures and can be found on the internet.
-So the first thing your do is change the default password to a strong and secure one.
+So the first thing you do is change the default password to a strong and secure one.

 Most routers or access points

 Without pushing the button you can try to connect to the WPS enable network by using the pin code.
 The problem with WPS is that it only checks the first 4 digits, making it really easy to crack.
 When using the button to connect, the connection information is broadcasted for a couple of minutes, allowing any device to connect to the network.